-Hospital Infection Control & Prevention – now in its 40th year – offers ICPs strategies for success that can be immediately implemented to prevent costly infections.
+Hospital Infection Control & Prevention – now in its 40th year – offers infection preventionists strategies for success that can be immediately implemented to prevent costly infections.
 Each monthly issue provides comprehensive, authoritative articles that address your most pressing concerns.
 Through the newsletter's concise and practical coverage you will:

-Gary Evans, executive editor of the AHC infectious diseases group and long-time writer of Hospital Infection Control & Prevention, has been awarded First Place in the Newsletter Journalism Award category by the National Press Club in Washington, DC, for a special report on patients infected with MRSA.
+Gary Evans, executive editor of the AHC infectious diseases group and long-time writer of Hospital Infection Control & Prevention, was awarded First Place in the Newsletter Journalism Award category by the National Press Club in Washington, DC, in 2012 for a special report on patients infected with MRSA.

 View a sample PDF by clicking here: Hospital Infection Control & Prevention

 With your paid subscription, you'll also receive this free report: MRSA Patient Stories: Tragic Tales May Lead to National Action!

 Faculty: Consulting Editor Patrick Joseph, MD, Chief of Epidemiology, San Ramon (CA) Regional Medical Center and President, California Infection Control Consultants, and Kay Ball, RN, PHd, CNOR, FAAN Perioperative Consultant/Educator K&D Medical Lewis Center, OH